stormasm/zed/README.md

+Branch _wsc0h_ remove other warnings from other crates

 Branch _wsc0g_ will remove all of the warnings from the workspace crate.

 Branch _wsc0d_ removed the file open_listener.rs and everything